Generative-Medical-Imaging-Lab/gmi/README.md

-# Removing the triple backticks for code sections and saving to a .txt file

-# Adjusted README content without code block notation
-readme_content_plain = """
 # Generative Medical Imaging Laboratory (GMI)

 The **Generative Medical Imaging Laboratory (GMI)** is a Python package designed to support advanced computational imaging research.
 GMI provides a suite of tools for linear algebra, stochastic differential equations, and diffusion models, built upon PyTorch to facilitate robust and scalable development of imaging solutions.